Happy-Ferret/nct/README.md

 * **-p prefix_str, --prefix prefix_str**
 Prefix to be used for each configuration variable.
 By default, no prefix is used.

+* **-s random_seed, --seed *
+Fixed seed to be used while generating random configuration.
+This can be used to create exactly same configuration file.

 * **-o output_file, --output output_file**
 File to which generated output needs to be written.
 File extension of output_file is recognized and appropriate code is generated.
 Recognized file extensions are:
 	* `h`